Digital Engineering Technology and Innovation (DETI)

 Skills development

-UWE Bristol’s Engineering, Design and Mathematics Department (EDM) are leading the Skills Development branch of DETI, establishing an engineering engagement hub for the West of England, based out of their new School of Engineering building.
+UWE Bristol’s School of Engineering are leading the Skills Development branch of DETI, establishing an engineering engagement hub for the West of England, based at UWE Bristol's engineering building.
 Working in collaboration with key DETI partners and industry supporters they are delivering three programmes.

 Inspire